WP Simple Pay Blog

 Now that you’ve connected your site to Stripe, let’s start creating a payment form.

-There are several different templates that let you accept payments, so you don’t always have to start a payment form from scratch.
+There are several different payment form templates that let you accept payments, so you don’t always have to start a payment form from scratch.
 If you’re not on this page yet, you can navigate to WP Simple Pay » Add New to create a payment form.

 Step 4: Configure the Form to Accept Recurring Payments